andesfreedesign/CollisionDetector_FreeCAD/README.md

 https://github.com/JiriValasek/Animate

 I only modified a few lines of code to adapt the CollisionDetector tool to a macro, since I think it is a great tool, and I consider it essential to use it in any assembly workbench in FreeCAD.

+### How to use

+- Copy the files to the Macro folder
+- Run the CollisionDetector file (Menu Macros...>> CollisionDetector.py